Some of the links in this post may be affiliate links. See our disclosure for more info.

 Roman Fitness Systems is a fitness and lifestyle website, but they also have write-ups on personal development.
 The site is a good resource for people looking to improve their physical appearance, that is—to look thinner or put on some muscle.

 Quick side note: Roman doesn’t like getting included in lists like this.
-But I’m including him here anyway because his site is a great resource for getting results in your diet and exercise, which then leads to a better life.
+But I’m including him here anyway because his site is a great resource for getting results in your diet and exercise, leading to a better life and ultimately helping you develop good habits.

 - Some Thoughts on That Time I Became Batman’s Trainer and How I’d Make the New Dark Knight Even More Fit

-14. John Wesley and Erin Falconer (@PickTheBrain) of Pickthebrain.com
+20. John Wesley & Erin Falconer – Pickthebrain.com

 Pick the Brain has been around for a while now.
 Its coverage extends to many facets of personal development, but the general themes are productivity, motivation, self-improvement/education and health.